 Seriously, you might be shocked at how low the physical strike factor is and how insanely smooth this PLANAR headphone actually feels.

-Wince factor is annoying, especially in gaming mode.
-The truth is that most “gaming headphones” do not get designed to cater to gamer needs.
+The wince factor is annoying, especially in gaming mode.
+The truth is that most “gaming headphones” are not designed to cater to gamer needs.
 You need to sit there for sometimes hours and not get fatigued or annoyed by the constant bullet rendering and explosive sounds around you.
 Right?

 Gamers binge for hours, sometimes.
 I know I do.
 Tossing myself into Valorant, a recent FPS release, I am met with some of the silkiest smooth and deep-reaching bass via the AEON Flow RT that I have ever heard.

 This headphone sounds slicker and easier on the ear than the Stax 007.
 I am serious.
 A loud and sudden noise in the game is painful after a solid hour of grinding.
 We all know that.
 But this Dan Clark headphone is a masterpiece.
 It is, without a doubt, the least physically fatiguing-sounding headphone I have ever heard.
 This is a Gamer’s dream come true.

 Typically, planar magnetic drivers dish out a blaring low end, powerful and potent on impact.
 Again, such is not the case.
 This headphone was specifically designed to offer the opposite and some included fabric pieces can dampen the treble response and bass response even further, or allow a bit more to flow in.
 You have options.